Skip to Content

 This option was changed to required in versions >= v3.0.0 of the CloudQuery CLI.
 In previous versions it was optional and defaulted to ["*"] (sync all tables).

 Tables to sync from the source plugin.
 It accepts wildcards.
 For example, to match all tables use ["*"] and to match all EC2-related tables use aws_ec2_*.
-Matched tables will also sync all their descendant tables, unless these are skipped in skip_tables.
-Please note that syncing all tables can be slow on some plugins (e.g. AWS, GCP, Azure).
+Syncing all tables can be slow on some integrations (e.g. AWS, GCP, Azure).

 skip_tables